EV-soft/Clever-Html-Engine/README.md

 Standards: (PHP7) PHP8+, HTML5, CSS3, JavaScript.

-Source must be in UTF-8, with no tabs, indent: 4 chars
+Source should be in UTF-8, with no tabs, indent: 4 chars

 When using <i>PHP2HTML</i> your code will be more compact, and easier to read, and you can have both backend and frontend code in one file.